-Routine is important, and to make your dog poop quicker, observe him note when he normally poops.
+Routine is important, and to make your dog poop quicker, observe him note when he usually poops.

 Does he typically go number two in the morning or the evening?
 Maybe both?
 How long does it usually take for his body to process food after a meal?

-For example, let's say your dog normally goes to the bathroom twice each day, and he usually poops about an hour after eating.
+For example, let's say your dog typically goes to the bathroom twice each day, and he usually poops about an hour after eating.

 Then this is the schedule that you'll need to follow.
 You cannot expect your dog to use the bathroom on your schedule.